claire-codes/blog-com/_posts/2016-04-16-selecting-the-last-n-elements-in-css.markdown

 But actually, we could have used that last selector all along and it would have been more resistant to the changing structure of the list, considering our requirements: which were that we always wanted to miss the first 3 elements and select anything after them, regardless of how many other li's there were in the list.

-On the other hand :wave:, what about if the list was changing length but you always wanted _just_ the last 3 elements?
+On the other hand 👋, what about if the list was changing length but you always wanted _just_ the last 3 elements?
 You could have stuck with `nth-last-child(-n+3)`.
 See, depends on your requirements and how you phrase the question.

 ### Aside

 People get snobby about using w3schools resources but I love the "Try it yourself" examples for playing around with selectors like this: they're easy to google for an example you want and simple to modify.
-Spend less time being critical and elitist and putting beginners off just so you sound like you know what you're talking about and more time writing code! :nose: _Fin._
+Spend less time being critical and elitist and putting beginners off just so you sound like you know what you're talking about and more time writing code! 👃 _Fin._

-### :underage: P.S.
+### 🔞 P.S.

 `nth-child`, `nth-last-child` and other helpful advanced selectors [are not supported in IE8](http://caniuse.com/#search=nth-last-child).

-### Read more :notebook_with_decorative_cover:
+### Read more 📓

 * [http://stackoverflow.com/questions/4844456/is-it-possible-to-select-the-last-n-items-with-nth-child](http://stackoverflow.com/questions/4844456/is-it-possible-to-select-the-last-n-items-with-nth-child)
 * [https://css-tricks.com/useful-nth-child-recipies/](https://css-tricks.com/useful-nth-child-recipies/)